PhD in Asian Cultures and Languages

 The PhD in Asian Cultures and Languages requires at least 30 credit hours of coursework, successful completion of qualifying exams, and a dissertation.

-Specialization in East Asia: Students who plan to specialize in East Asia normally have a Masters of Arts in Chinese or Japanese language and literature or an area studies degree with a concentration in East Asia.
-The applicant must also have demonstrated ability to use Chinese or Japanese sources in research.
+Specialization in East Asia: Students who specialize in East Asia normally have a Bachelor of Arts in Chinese, Japanese, or Korean language and literature, or an area studies degree with a concentration in East Asia.
+Students must have completed at least two years of college-level Chinese, Japanese, or Korean with a grade of at least B in each course, or must demonstrate equivalent competence, before admission to the program.

 Specialization in South Asia: Students who plan to specialize in South Asia should have a Master of Arts in area studies or a related discipline that includes significant coursework in a relevant South Asian language.